Gejix/alx-system_engineering-devops/0x00-shell_basics/README.md

-mv [[:upper:]]* /tmp/u - move all script beginning with uppercase letter rm *~ - Remove all files in current directory that ends in ~ mkdir -p welcome/to/school - create directories in current directory
+mv [[:upper:]]* /tmp/u - move all script beginning with uppercase letter rm *~ - Remove all files in current directory that ends in ~ mkdir -p welcome/to/school - create directories in current directory ls -map - Directory names should end with a slash (/), Files and directories starting with a dot (.) should be listed